 The silt bank below the road bridge causes a significant blockage and reduces stream capacity.
 After investigating removal options including air lift and suction, the team decided to mobilise a small machine to dig out approximately two hundred cubic meters of silt, which is placed on the opposite bank and allowed to vegetate.

-The Environment Agency provided excellent feedback on our team’s engagement with the local community and environmental mitigation measures.
+The Environment Agency provided excellent feedback on the teams engagement with the local community and environmental mitigation measures.